srinivas31/project-coursera/CodeBook.md

 * tGravityAccstdY
 * tGravityAccstdZ

+##### This set of variables correspond to mean and standard deviation values of body accelerometer jerk singals along X, Y and Z based on time.

 * tBodyAccJerkmeanX
 * tBodyAccJerkmeanY
 * tBodyAccJerkmeanZ
 * tBodyAccJerkstdX
 * tBodyAccJerkstdY
 * tBodyAccJerkstdZ

+##### This set of variables correspond to mean and standard deviation values of gyroscopic body singals along X, Y and Z based on time.

 * tBodyGyromeanX
 * tBodyGyromeanY